lambdaclass/lambda_ethereum_rust/README.md

 - `--discovery.port <PORT>`: UDP port for P2P discovery.
 Default value: 30303.
 - `--bootnodes <BOOTNODE_LIST>`: Comma separated enode URLs for P2P discovery bootstrap.
 - `--log.level <LOG_LEVEL>`: The verbosity level used for logs.
 Default value: info. possible values: info, debug, trace, warn, error
+- `--syncmode <SYNC_MODE>`: The way in which the node will sync its state.
+Can be either "full" or "snap" with "snap" as default value.

 # ethrex L2